 The structure of the book suits it well.
 It would have been tedious if the story had just focused entirely on Drizzt, since we wouldn’t have seen the true face of the city or drow society through his sheltered, naïve perceptions.
-Instead, there are two main threads: one which focuses on Drizzt and his education, and another about House Do’Urden and its deadly struggles for supremacy with various other houses.
+Instead there are two main threads: one which focuses on Drizzt and his education, and another about House Do’Urden and its deadly struggles for supremacy with various other houses.
 The latter gives context for the former, contrasting Drizzt’s lack of sophistication with the intrigues surrounding him.
 Better yet, the two threads cross over often, with Drizzt frequently used as a pawn in the inter-clan cold war.

 The story opens with Drizzt’s birth, introducing the fractious members of House Do’Urden and demonstrating how drow society works by showing us a quiet, carefully conducted war between two noble houses.
 House Do’Urden wipes out nearly every living member of House DeVir, then settles in for a few decades’ careful entrenchment against dangers from houses both below and above them in the social order.
 Drizzt is considered a valuable resource for the house’s conflicts, trained from infancy to fill one of the two roles available to noble male drow: wizard or warrior.
 And being the exceptional Mary Sue that he is, he excels to a degree that makes both his peers and his own family wary of him.

 He learns the ropes of drow society through a series of painful experiences, gets a taste of the surface world, comes into conflict with his teacher over a misunderstanding, acquires Guenhwyvar, and then eventually gives up on the whole rotten mess and walks away into the Underdark.
 Thinking about it now, I can see why this book was so successful.
 What fantasy-novel-reading, D&D-playing kid in the early 1990s wouldn’t appreciate a story about a misunderstood, good-hearted loner, ostracized from their society, who makes a true friend and strikes off on their own instead of trying to fit in?
 That sort of thing is pure nerd porn.